astridx/meinblog/content/posts/joomla/40joomla-template-erste-schritte.en.md

   - Joomla
 ---

 Why create your own Joomla template?
-There are a few good reasons why we should tackle this!
+There are a few good reasons why we should tackle this!<!-- \index{template} -->

 > Especially for extension developers, I think it is essential to know how a Joomla template works.
 This makes it possible to integrate the separation of logic and design into the extension.